-Given the numerous amount of factors that affect app development, it’s understandable that finding an “average cost” is so difficult.
+Given the numerous factors that affect app development, it’s understandable that finding an “average cost” is a tall order.

-Fortunately, the average cost doesn’t really matter to you anyway.
-Your desired app will have a unique list of requirements, most of which will have a somewhat consisting method for pricing.
+An average cost will do you no good.
+Your desired app will have a unique list of requirements, most of which will have a somewhat consistent method for pricing.

 Understanding this, many mobile app development companies built cost calculators that could help you assess how much it would cost to develop your app.

 Here’s a couple of them you can check out to get a feel for your unique project’s pricing

 These will obviously be estimates and won’t account for a given developer’s specific method for charging, but they will give you a good ballpark range of what to expect.

 BuildFire’s Mobile App Building Calculator